egeoffrey/developer/docs/architecture/design.md

 3. **Multi-tenancy**: ability to host multiple "houses" within the same eGeoffrey instance with authentication/authorization mechanisms
 4. **Modern and easy to use UI**: to guide the users with dedicated wizards throughout the configuration process and with the ability to display any information in multiple ways to meet users' needs.

-## Foundational Principles

-The a technical standpoint, those have been the development principles guiding the direction of eGeoffrey:
+From a technical standpoint, those have been the development principles guiding the direction of eGeoffrey:

 * **Pack dependencies together with the software**
     * This avoids conflicts and/or missing packages issues